mongodb/docs-relational-migrator/source/includes/steps-create-relational-connection-short.rst

-.. short version of the steps under source/database-connections/save-relational-connection.txt, used within other procedures.
+.. short version of the steps under source/database-connections/save-relational-connection.txt, used within other procedures like migration job creation.

-.. step:: To input a :ref:`connection string <rm-connection-strings>` directly, enable the :guilabel:`Enter URI manually` toggle and paste your connection string into the :guilabel:`JDBC URI` field.
+#.
+To input a :ref:`connection string <rm-connection-strings>` directly, enable the :guilabel:`Enter URI manually` toggle and paste your connection string into the :guilabel:`JDBC URI` field.

-.. step:: To create a connection string by entering database information, input the following:
+#.
+To create a connection string by entering database information, input the following:

    .. tabs::